azaa1/Ansible/README.md

 [ping.yaml](playbooks/ping.yaml) - Simple Ansible playbook to ping all hosts.

 [install-vim.yaml](playbooks/install-vim.yaml) - Simple Ansible playbook which installs "vim", if the Linux distribution is CentOS7.

+[multipleusers.yaml](playbooks/multipleusers.yaml) - Simple Ansible playbook that adds multiple users to all managed hosts.